Hunters of Dune: Plot

-Daniel and Marty tell Khrone to discard the Baron Harkonnen and Paul Atreides gholas, as they have lured the Ithaca into a trap, and will soon capture the ghola of Paul Atreides on board.
-Working to his own ends, Khrone continues to prepare the gholas, restoring the Baron's memories and instructing him to train the Paul ghola, which he renames Paolo.
+Daniel and Marty tell Khrone to discard the Baron and Paul gholas, as they have lured the Ithaca into a trap, and expect soon to capture the Paul ghola.
+Working to his own ends, Khrone continues to prepare the gholas, restoring the Baron's memories - including Alia, who taunts the Baron - and instructing him to train the Paul ghola, which he renames Paolo.
 Paolo does not yet have his memories.

-Murbella contracts Ix's competitor Richese to provide armaments for a confrontation with the great enemy, but the rebel Honored Matres destroy the planet to cripple the Sisterhood.
-Murbella and her Valkyries successfully assault Tleilax, the most powerful of the rebel Honored Matre strongholds, and discover that many, including Matre Superior Hellica, were Face Dancers.
-Uxtal dies trying to escape, but the remaining Waff ghola finds refuge with the Spacing Guild, offering Edrik the genetic knowledge for the Guild to create their own sandworms.
+Murbella contracts Ix's competitor Richese to provide armaments to fight the great enemy, but rebel Honored Matres destroy the planet to cripple the Sisterhood.
+Murbella and her Valkyries - including her daughter Janess Idaho - successfully assault Tleilax, the most powerful rebel Matre stronghold, and discover that many, including Matre Superior Hellica, were Face Dancers.
+Uxtal, after suffering forced sexual imprinting by ugly crone Matre Ingva, dies trying to escape, eaten by sligs, but the only surviving Waff ghola finds refuge with the Spacing Guild, offering Edrik genetic knowledge for the Guild to create their own sandworms.